Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

 To facilitate joint optimization with the ReID branch, we introduce a hyperparameter $\lambda_1$ to balance the weights of the two loss functions.
 Consequently, the overall loss function at this stage can be expressed as:

 where $\lambda_1 = 0.5$ and $\lambda_2 = 0.1$ serves as hyperparameters that control the weight of the relighting loss.

-\textbf{Real Domain Learning.} Given the challenges of obtaining highly corresponding low-light person images at night and well-lit person images during the day in real-world scenes, we adopt an unsupervised relighting learning strategy to enhance low-light images.
-Specifically, we employ the \textit{RetineX} model to decompose an image as follows: The \textit{RetineX} model provides a framework for separating the reflectance and lighting components in an image.
+\textbf{Real Domain Learning.} Given the challenges of obtaining highly corresponding low-light person images at night and well-lit person images during the day in real-world scenes, we design an unsupervised relighting scheme to train the relighting network in real domain data.
+Specifically, we employ the \textit{RetineX} model to decompose an image as follows:

+The \textit{RetineX} model provides a framework for separating the reflectance and lighting components in an image.
 In this case, the visible light image $\mathcal{M}$ is decomposed into the reflectance map $\mathcal{R}$, which captures the inherent characteristics of the scene, and the lighting map $\mathcal{I}$, representing the varying lighting conditions.

 Relighting in unsupervised scenarios presents a highly ill-posed problem.
-To address this issue, we draw inspiration from~\cite{zhang2020self} and incorporate essential prior information along with four loss functions: (1) reconstruction loss $\mathcal{L}_{rec}$, (2) reflection loss $\mathcal{L}_{ref}$, (3) Color loss $\mathcal{L}_{col}$ (4) structure-aware smoothing loss $\mathcal{L}_{sa}$.
+To address this issue, we draw inspiration from~\cite{zhang2020self} and incorporate essential prior information along with four loss functions, including (1) reconstruction loss $\mathcal{L}_{rec}$, (2) reflection loss $\mathcal{L}_{ref}$, (3) color loss $\mathcal{L}_{col}$ (4) structure-aware smoothing loss $\mathcal{L}_{sa}$.

-First, we utilize the reconstruction loss ($\mathcal{L}_{rec}$) to perserve the invariance of image content and structural information.
+First, we utilize the reconstruction loss ($\mathcal{L}_{rec}$) to preserve the invariance of image content and structural information.
 In this study, we employ a combination of mean absolute error loss and structural similarity loss for jointly constrain: